Research

 Household finance, Subjective expectation, Asset pricing, [+ bibtex]

-We survey 2,548 representative U.S. respondents to estimate subjective risk-return trade-offs in savings, government bonds, stocks, real estate, gold, and cryptocurrencies.
+Abstract We survey 2,548 representative U.S. respondents to estimate subjective risk-return trade-offs in savings, government bonds, stocks, real estate, gold, and cryptocurrencies.
 We document a robust negative relationship between perceptions of risk and return among risky assets, which is universal even for financially literate respondents.
 Strong asset-specific preferences, reflected in a large deviation of return perception from the average, lead to a significant negative risk-return trade-off.
 Both strong optimism and pessimism contribute to negative risk-return trade-offs with similar magnitudes.
 Negative risk-return trade-offs translate into under-diversified portfolios, as investors avoid assets that are perceived to generate a low return and high risk.

 Unintended Benefits of Employment Protection Laws: Households' Stock Market Participation

-Presentation: The 18th NYCU International Finance Conference (2024, scheduled), Indian School of Business (2024), NTU (2024), FMA Asia/Pacific (2024), Labor and Finance Conference (2023), UNSW (2023), UYSD (2023), UTS (2023), SIPP Virtual Conference (2023), EFA (2020), NFA (2020), MFA (2020), SFA (2020), SWFA (2020), University of Toronto (2020), CUHK (2020)
+Presentation: NTU (2024, scheduled), FMA Asia/Pacific (2024, scheduled), UNSW (2023), UYSD (2023), UTS (2023), Labor and Finance (2023), SIPP Virtual Conference (2023), EFA (2020), NFA (2020), MFA (2020), SFA (2020), SWFA (2020), University of Toronto (2020), CUHK (2020)

 Household finance, Stock market participation, and Labor finance, Online Appendix, [+ bibtex]

-By leveraging US state-level employment protection laws, we provide evidence that such laws increase stock market participation, on both intensive and extensive margins.
+Abstract By leveraging US state-level employment protection laws, we provide evidence that such laws increase stock market participation, on both intensive and extensive margins.
 Young, low-income, low-wealth, and less-educated households exhibit stronger effects.
 Conversely, when the protection law is reversed, we observe the opposite risk-taking behaviors.
 Our findings remain robust across various stock market participation measures, datasets, and stacked difference-in-differences research design, underscoring the significance of employment protection in encouraging households to take financial risks, and potentially enhancing wealth accumulation.
 This represents a novel economic channel through which employment protection can benefit households.

 Climate Change and Households' Risk-Taking